What are Inventory Feeds and Why Use Them?

 2) What format should be used?

-We suggest using easy, universally acceptable formats like CSV and Excel files for your inventory feeds.
-While you can get more complicated with it, the lowest common denominator format is the most recognized and easy-to-use across all retailers.
+We suggest using universally acceptable formats like CSV and Excel files for your inventory feeds.
+While you can get more complicated, the simplest format is the most recognized and easy to use across all retailers.

-Alternatively, some vendors choose XML or JSON formats to provide richer data.
-These formats, along with EDI, are harder for your retailers to consume.
+Alternatively, some vendors choose XML, JSON, or EDI formats to provide richer data.
+Though these formats transfer more data, they are more complex for your retailers to consume.

 3) How do I Provide Inventory Feeds to my Retailers?

-To keep things simple, many vendors opt to email vendor feeds on a regular basis.
-Alternatively, vendors can host the data on a web page or FTP or SFTP server.
+To keep things simple, many vendors opt to email vendor feeds regularly.
+Alternatively, vendors can host the data on a web page, FTP, or SFTP server.

 A less common option is to provide your retailers with an API.
-This, however, does require the retailer to write an API integration, so we do not recommend the extra hassle.
+However, the retailer must write an API integration, so we do not recommend the extra hassle.

 Is Inventory Feed Automation Right For You?